Bartlesville Radio » News » GLMHC, Non-Profits Join Local Warming Shelter Efforts

 GLMHC, Non-Profits Join Local Warming Shelter Efforts

-Staff with Grand Lake Mental Health Center, Inc. (GLMHC) get involved with the upcoming "Home for the Night" Emergency Warming Shelter program in Bartlesville.
+Staff with Grand Lake Mental Health Center, Inc. (GLMHC) get involved with the upcoming "Home for the Night" Emergency Warming Shelter program.

 Residents without safe shelter during certain inclement weather forecasts will have a safe place to spend a couple of night through the program.
 In a meeting with the Washington County Commissioners on Tuesday, Jan.
 18, Washington County Emergency Management Director Kary Cox said a group of volunteers would be trained to be shelter managers at the Fairgrounds facility in Dewey.